Tata Power commissions Kayamkulam floating solar power plant in Kerala

 The Kayamkulam floating solar power project is installed on a 350-acre water body, backwaters area.

-Tata Power said that the installation of the largest floating solar power project in India was wrapped up within the targeted period, in spite of the challenges caused by variable depths of water, high sea tides, and extreme concerns of water salinity faced during the construction stage.
+Tata Power said that the installation of the largest floating solar power project in was wrapped up within the targeted period, in spite of the challenges caused by variable depths of water, high sea tides, and extreme concerns of water salinity faced during the construction stage.

 The Kayamkulam floating solar power plant has a floating inverter platform with a capacity of 5MW.